Repetitive Strain Injury

 RSI also damages nerves.
 The compression of nerves causes tingling feelings.
 Nerves run through muscles, and with reduced muscle health, so is nerve health.
 Damaged nerves can heal, but the process is prolonged.

-If these tight nerves are then used repetitively, such as when typing or process working, they naturally become sore and inflamed.
+If these restricted nerves are then used repetitively, such as when typing or process working, they naturally become sore and inflamed.
 Repeating this process before the nerve has recovered, worsens the problem.
-Before long, it can be challenging to perform any task, even lifting a coffee cup, without feeling pain.
+It can be challenging to perform any task before long, even lifting a coffee cup, without feeling pain.
 Many different nerves course through your arms.

-This diagram illustrates some areas covered by the main branches, any of which can produce symptoms of RSI.
+This diagram illustrates some areas covered by the main branches, any of which can produce RSI symptoms.

 RSI can be complicated.
 Because you have so many nerve fibres that exit from your neck and travel through your arm, the symptoms of this problem can vary wildly.
 You may experience pain almost anywhere.

 Nerve-related pain misdiagnosis can occur.
-It may present as a variety of conditions, including rotator cuff tendonitis, carpal tunnel syndrome, tennis elbow, golfer’s elbow, de Quervain’s Tenosynovitis (thumb) and fibromyalgia.
+It may present as a variety of conditions.
+These injuries include rotator cuff tendonitis, carpal tunnel syndrome, tennis elbow, golfer’s elbow, de Quervain’s Tenosynovitis (thumb) and fibromyalgia.

 Nevertheless, by assessing both the nerves and the structures that they cross, your physiotherapist can usually determine the exact cause of RSI.
 This much-maligned problem is no longer a mystery.
 A cure may be close at hand.